 “This isn’t the first time we have worked with Aggregate Industries and Skanska, and given the efforts both organisations have gone to help us find a sustainable method of construction we can definitely see warm mix asphalt the number one choice for us when we specify asphalt for road maintenance in our city.”

 Aggregate Industries, said: “Warm mix asphalt is not a particularly new concept to the industry, however uptake has so far been relatively slow and we were noticing a lack of understanding of the potential benefits amongst Local Authorities in particular.
-As such, we have been working closely with Skanska to carry out trails of different warm mix asphalt products in a variety of settings, in particular with Cambridge County and Peterborough County Council.
+As such, we have been working closely with Skanska to carry out trails of different warm mix asphalt products in a variety of settings, in particular with Cambridgeshire County and Peterborough City Council.
 We are pleased to have seen these trails go well and that there is now a growing appreciation of the extended service life and whole life cost savings of warm mix asphalts – as well as the range of practical and environmental benefits.”

 In total, Aggregate Industries supplied 2,500 tonne of half-warm 10mm Superthin™ asphalt – designed to fulfil the requirements and deliver the performance of modern thin surfacing used in high and low speed heavily trafficked roads – and 1,000 tonne of half-warm 14mm Superflex® - an award winning range of polymer modified surface course materials for urban and rural areas that combines the properties of high fatigue resistance with excellent deformation resistance.